Hobart Bridge

-The Hobart Bridge was a floating arch bridge that crossed the River Derwent, connecting the eastern and western shores of the city of Hobart, Tasmania, Australia.
+The Hobart Bridge was a floating arch bridge that crossed the Derwent River, connecting the eastern and western shores of the city of Hobart, Tasmania, Australia.

 History

-Plans for a bridge to link the Derwent River’s two shores near Hobart date back to 1832.
+Plans for a bridge to link the Derwent River's two shores near Hobart date back to 1832.
 It was not until 1943 that the first bridge was completed, the Hobart floating bridge and lift span.
 The bridge was opened to toll traffic on 22 December 1943 and the collection of tolls continued until midnight on 31 December 1948.
+It was built by the Hobart Bridge Co, being sold to the Government of Tasmania in 1946.

 Soon after its opening a violent storm blew in and damaged a section of the bridge, and to prevent the same happening again, the bridge was anchored to the riverbed in the middle and strengthening cables were added to stiffen the structure.
 After these modifications were completed the lifespan of the bridge was estimated as 21 years.
-It was closed on the 17 August 1964.

 The bridge provided much better connection between the eastern and western shores, and consequently development on the eastern shore sped up and became so dense by the mid-1950s that the floating bridge could no longer handle the amount of traffic that was crossing it.
 Congestion became a severe problem, and in the late 1950s the decision was taken to construct a completely new bridge, the Tasman Bridge, which opened in August 1964.

-The floating bridge was closed to traffic on 17 August of that year, and the following day the locking pin was removed and the two concrete sections towed away.
-For several years they were moored, but one of them sank in November 1970, and the Council undertook to dispose of them.
+The floating bridge was closed to traffic on 17 August 1964, and the following day the locking pin was removed and the two concrete sections towed away.
+For several years they were moored, but one of them sank in November 1970, and the council undertook to dispose of them.
 The two halves were cut up and sunk at various locations.